 Thrive Black Label promises a better gym experience and the ability to improve metabolic function drastically.
 While these promises are appealing, we couldn’t find any scientific research to back this formula.

 Thrive Black Label Alternatives and Other Thrive Products

-Thrive Black Label is a weight-loss patch and there aren’t many alternatives out there.
-Nova Clinic has an HCG patch, but we don’t know much about them and customer reviews on that patch are virtually non-existent.
-Slimming Belly Patch could be an alternative but beware of the negative comments from dieters on lack of results.
+Thrive Black Label is a weight-loss patch, and there aren’t many alternatives out there.
+Nova Clinic has an HCG patch, but we don’t know much about them, and customer reviews on that patch are virtually non-existent.
+Slimming Belly Patch could be an alternative but beware of dieters’ negative comments on a lack of results.

 If sticking things to your skin isn’t your thing, you might want to look into “wearable weight-loss solutions,” like Slimmer Belt.

 DFT Ultra is an alternative product from the same manufacturer, Le-Vel.
 This version of the DFT technology is marketed more towards athletes and bodybuilders.
 The funny thing is, DFT Ultra is focused on providing increased energy and makes little mention of gains in the gym.

 DFT Ultra also comes in a variety of custom designs.
 “Camouflage” and “modern” are some of the more popular ones.
 We like the camouflage option because you can fight fat while hiding from your enemies.

 Thrive Black Label vs. Regular DFT